Leonid-Kostikov-ivt-232/HappyNewYear/README.md

 # HappyNewYear
-Поздравление с Новым Годом родных, друзей и одногруппников на windows 9x. Программа написана на языке C в IDE Turbo C/C++.
+Happy New Year greetings to family, friends and classmates on windows 9x.
+The program is written in C in the Turbo C/C++ IDE.